 Katelin Mielke Frase

 Kate has a Bachelor’s Degree in Environmental Studies from Eckerd College in St. Petersburg, FL.
-She is also a certified Environmental Education Professional through the Maryland Association for Environmental and Outdoor Education.
+She is also a Master certified Environmental Education Professional through the Maryland Association for Environmental and Outdoor Education (MAEOE).

-Kate is an Eastern Shore native, and currently resides in Preston, MD with her husband and daughter, Amelia.
+Kate is an Eastern Shore native, and currently resides in Easton, MD with her husband and two daughters.

 For more than two decades, Allison has built her diverse experience in marketing, PR, crisis and reputation management – working with some of the country's most recognizable brands including SAS, The Body Shop, Burt's Bees, Unilever, Quaker Oats, Kraft and Claiborne.